jacobkri/youtube-dl-askme/README.md

 **Note.** the above **chmod** is the "readable" way to say: grant Read (r) and Execute (x) permission to User (u), Group (g), and Others (o)

 You may want to only grant permissions to the user and group (ug), depending on your situration.

+To download a video, simply type **youtube-dl-askme** into a terminal window.
+This will ask you if you want to download the video, or if you just want to download the audio (converts to mp3).